skair72/scrapImagesYandex/README.md

 * Folder to save: -f
 * Search request: -s

-If yandex need captcha, a window with captcha image is poping up.
-Write a text to console and hit enter.
+If Yandex asks a captcha, a window with a captcha is popping up.
+Just write a text in the console and hit enter.

-If new scrapped image is a copy of old one, harris algorithm provide that, and write a log to console.
+If a new scraped image is a copy of the old one, Harris algorithm handles that, and write a log to console.

 ## How to use:
 ```